Indianapolis Colts vs. Houston Texans NFL Week 6 Odds, Plays and Insights for October 17, 2021

 Texans stats and trends

-- Houston's games this season have hit the over in 60% of its opportunities (three times in five games with a set point total).
+- Houston's games this year have hit the over in 60% of its opportunities (three times in five games with a set point total).

-- The Texans have eight giveaways this season, while the Colts have nine takeaways.
+- The Texans have turned the ball over eight times, one fewer times than the Colts have forced turnovers (9).

 Home and road insights